Chhay-Lyhour/Readian-backend/API_DOCUMENTATION.md

 #### 1. Get All Books

 Get list of published books with pagination.
-Automatically filters based on user age.
+Automatically filters based on user age and subscription plan.

 ```http
 GET /api/books?page=1&limit=10